Yoctol/bottender/docs/channel-line-handling-events.md

 }
 ```

-You can get the text content using `context.event.text` and use it in the reply:
+You can get the text content from `context.event.text` and use it in the reply.
+A common usage of repeating user input is for confirmation, e.g., booking a hotel or a flight.

 ```js
 async function App(context) {